Who Is Liable for Slip and Fall Injuries in Hospitals in California?

 Types of hospital slips and falls

-From slick floors to liquid substances to medical carts that obstruct paths to unsecured carpet tiles to medication errors, there are many reasons a patient or visitor could slip and fall in a hospital.
-Depending on the circumstances, the underlying reason could be general negligence or professional negligence, each carrying a different statute of limitations, limit of damages recoverable, and burden of proof.
+Depending on the circumstances, the underlying reason for a hospital slip and fall could be general negligence or professional negligence, each carrying a different statute of limitations, limit of recoverable damages, and burden of proof.

 Ordinary negligence slip and falls

-A defendant may be liable in a premises liability claim when it knew of should have known of a hazard but failed to issue a warning or fix the hazard.
-The plaintiff bears the burden of proving that the defendant or his or her employees acted unreasonably.
+A hospital defendant may be liable in a premises liability claim when that party knew or should have known of a hazard but failed to issue a warning or fix it in a timely manner.
+The slip and fall accident victim bears the burden of proving that the defendant or their employees acted unreasonably and negligently.

-This is less clear-cut than it sounds; some hospitals are privately-owned, some are part of a regional medical chain, and some even operate under contract by the federal government, meaning claims would need to comply with tort liability procedures under federal statutes.
+In every case, establishing responsibility is less clear-cut than it sounds.
+Some hospitals are privately owned.
+Others are part of a regional medical chain.
+Some are owned by or operate under contract with the federal government, meaning claims would need to comply with tort liability procedures under federal statutes.

 Click here to call now for a FREE consultation!